 It might be more expensive than renting, but the value of the recipient and ROI will be higher.

 If you know the profile of your Ideal Customer, you can use email finder tools like Hunter.io, Snov.io or Prospect.io.
 An email finder tool can enrich web page URLs or company names with personal or business emails.
 An email finder service will help you gather emails for your cold email campaigns.

 Note that email finder tools are often used in B2B prospecting.
 And these people have not opted in, it isn’t legal to subscribe them to your newsletter in most countries.

 Pro tip: Some of the email finder services check the validity of their data, before giving it to customers.
 But, others might provide you with outdated data.

 Remember to verify your emails before sending to keep your deliverability high.
-Use an email verification tool to do so.
-Email checkers like Bouncer or NeverBounce will mark all the invalid emails on your list.
+Use an email list cleaning service to do so.
+Email checkers like Bouncer, MailerCheck, ZeroBounce, or Debounce will mark all the invalid emails on your list.
 A clean, verified list will stay safe for your sender reputation.